 There are other things to see on Inishmore as well, but we were mindful of catching our ferry back for the two-hour journey back to downtown Galway.

 In the end, we only had two days in Galway and really didn’t end up going to any of the visitor attractions.
 We also missed a highly recommended local food tour and didn’t hear any traditional music.
-But we did learn to make some pretty great scones.
+But we did learn to make brown bread and some pretty great scones.
 And here are the recipes:

 Kate’s Fruit Scones